rapyuta-robotics/UE_tools/README.md

     Generate .h and cpp files for UnrealEngine project from msg/srv/action definitions.
 Generated class/struct can be used from UnrealEngine C++ and Blueprint.

     All properties can be accessible from C++.
-Not all properties but only Blueprint comaptible type member can be accesible from  Blueprint.
+Not all properties but only Blueprint compatible type member can be accessible from Blueprint.

     If your custom msg need other msg dependency, you need to specify that dependnecy from arg.